-I have something to tell you.
-I’m warning you that you won’t like it.
+I have something to tell you, and I’m giving fair warning that you won’t like it.

 It’s something I learned last summer.
-Actually, I probably read about this long before last summer, but I’m sure I stuck my fingers in my ears.
-I can almost recall screaming “la, la, la – 1-2-3, not it!”
+Actually, I probably read about this long before last summer, but I stuck my fingers in my ears.
+In fact, I can almost recall screaming “la, la, la – 1-2-3, not it!”

-Ok, so I didn’t literally scream out loud.
-My four-year-old who jumps, kicks, and shrieks for a living would’ve looked at me like I was nuts – but you get the idea.
+Ok, so I didn’t literally scream out loud since my four-year-old who jumps, kicks, and shrieks for a living would’ve looked at me like I was nuts – but you get the idea.

-I read this little tidbit, I checked my results in the mirror, and I said to myself smugly – nope, nope, nope.
+I read this little tidbit about stevia and belly fat, checked my results in the mirror, and smugly said – nope, nope, nope.

-Part of my unwillingness to accept this truth was because I had outstanding results.
+Part of my unwillingness to accept the truth about Stevia sugar side effects was due to my outstanding weight loss results.

 The other part was – I didn’t want to accept it.

 When I heard others ask, “Does Stevia cause belly fat?” – I buried my head in the sand.
 If someone questioned, “Can Stevia cause weight gain?” – I didn’t want to know the truth since I’d already given up so much to live this keto lifestyle.